-TeselaGen's DESIGN software provides a unified interface and compute infrastructure for the design of DNA libraries, and the generation of instructions for how to build those DNA libraries.
+TeselaGen's DESIGN module provides a unified interface and compute infrastructure for the design of DNA libraries, and the generation of instructions for how to build those DNA libraries.

-Those instructions can be generated by TeselaGen’s proprietary technology (j5) that can generate optimized instructions for both human and automation equipment.
+Those instructions can be generated by TeselaGen’s proprietary technology (j5) that can be optimized for both humans and automation.
 The platform provides a standardized system for tracking the relationships between design elements (parts and annotations), genetic designs (simple, hierarchical, or combinatorial) and DNA assembly protocols.
 A number of assembly reaction types are supported including Type IIs Endonuclease (Golden Gate, MoClo, etc.), Flanking Homology (Gibson, InFusion, etc.).
 Among features supporting the design process is the ability to create Design Templates that can be reused across designs.
-The system optimizes assembly reactions to take advantage of a variety of DNA sourcing options.
+The system optimizes assembly reactions to take advantage of a variety of DNA sourcing options including DNA synthesis.

 - Capture of combinatorial + hierarchical designs.